 - Economic & Community Development

-The Faculty and Staff at SUAREC are focused on serving diverse audiences who have limited economic resources, to improve their access to opportunities though research and outreach education.
+The faculty and staff at the Land-Grant Campus are focused on serving diverse audiences who have limited economic resources and to improve their access to opportunities though research and outreach education.
 Our programs are aimed to help small-scale and limited resource farmers and ranchers to develop and/or maintain viable farming operations that are in harmony with the environment; help communities build capacity to enhance the growth and development of the business and industrial sectors; and improve the quality of life for families and youth throughout Louisiana.
 To ensure that our clientele needs are addressed effectively, the research and extension department work together to ensure all projects are designed with inputs from stakeholders in mind.